ejheil/paperdoll/README.md

 A tool for generating indivitual images from the randomized layers of a PSD file.

+# PSD Structure

+The names of the PSD's layers (including groups) define how Paperdoll's compose.py and index.html behave.

+Any layer or group whose name ends with "optional" may or may not be included in the final output (chosen randomly).

+Any group whose name begins with "choice" will have one and only one of its direct children included in the final output (chosen randomly).

+A group may be both "choice" and "optional."

+That's all.

 # Usage

 Decompose a psd (creates `mypsd_decomposed` and inside it, the image elements